Storage Unit Agreement (Australia)

 What to Include in Your Storage Unit Agreement (Australia)

-A comprehensive Australian Storage Unit Agreement should address all key terms relating to the unit, the fees, liability, and the parties' respective rights.
+A thorough Australian Storage Unit Agreement should address all key terms relating to the unit, the fees, liability, and the parties' respective rights.

 The nature of the agreement section is foundational.
 The document should clearly state that it creates a licence only — not a lease or tenancy — and that the operator does not take bailment or custody of the customer's goods.
 This is critical to establish the operator's right to limit liability and to protect the operator from claims that it owed a duty of care over the stored goods.